davidorban/netsocbook/en/BitGadaa.md

 The parameters of the BitGadaa protocol are flexible by design.
 For example, the number 8 could represent months instead of years.
 Or the round robin algorithm for the 5 parties could be replaced with a voting scheme.
 BitGadaa could be instantiated for different scenarios with different settings.
 For instance, the functionality of the system can be demonstrated over a one-year period instead of eight years by appropriately setting the parameters.

 The simulation of Gadaa as BitGadaa will create what postmodern philosopher Jean Baudrillard refers to as a *simulacrum*.
 The practically non-existent Gadaa (for which a real copy is not readily available, only its symbols remain) is imitated in a different medium as BitGadaa, which serves an equivalent functionality (and more).
-Furthermore, since the BitGadaa endeavor is utilitarian, there is no need to be bound by the complex rules in the structure of Gadaa as long as the principles are retained and the system serves some purpose.
+Furthermore, since the BitGadaa endeavor is practical, there is no need to be bound by the complex rules in the structure of Gadaa as long as the principles are retained and the system serves some purpose.
 Indeed BitGadaa is identical in terms of principles and borrows the basic structure of Gadaa as well as its nomenclature.
 Gadaa is known to have evolved over the past five centuries.
 So, should the Oromo decide, BitGadaa (or a similar system) could be taken as a natural evolution of the Gadaa System.
 Over time, (Bit)Gadaa becomes real.

 #### 5.2.
 General Remarks